getify/eslint-plugin-proper-arrows/README.md

 "@getify/proper-arrows/name": ["error",{ "trivial": false }]
 ```

-The main purpose of this rule is to reduce the impact of the anonymous nature of `=>` arrow function expressions, making them more readable and improving stack trace output.
+The main purpose of this rule is to reduce the impact of the anonymous nature of `=>` arrow function expressions, making them more readable, improving stack trace output, and giving them a named self-reference (recursion, event unbinding, etc).
 Primarily, this rule disallows `=>` arrow functions passed directly as inline function expression arguments, as well as returned directly from other functions.

-**Note:** This rule is like the [built-in ESLint "func-names" rule](https://eslint.org/docs/rules/func-names), specifically its "as-needed" mode, but applied to `=>` arrow functions, since the built-in rule does not.
+**Note:** This rule is like the "as-needed" mode of the [built-in ESLint "func-names" rule](https://eslint.org/docs/rules/func-names), but applied to `=>` arrow functions; the built-in rule ignores them.

-Before being used (passed, called, returned, etc), `=>` arrow functions should be assigned to a variable/property/etc to receive a name inference:
+Before being used (passed, called, returned, etc), `=>` arrow functions should be assigned somewhere, to receive a name inference:

 ```js
 function multiplier(x) {